nerdv2/blackthorn-framework/README.md

 # blockthorn-framework
-A custom MVC framework to enable fast and flexible php development.
+A custom basic MVC framework to enable fast and flexible php development.